 - 1. Participation in intercollegiate athletics is one of the privileges afforded as an extracurricular activity to students enrolled in the institutions of The Alabama College System.
 The State Board of Education wishes to ensure that the health and safety of student athletes are not compromised and that student athletes are discouraged from the use and abuse of illegal drugs.
 Therefore, it is the policy of the State Board of Education that students participating in intercollegiate athletics submit to urinalysis drug testing at regular and random intervals, both announced and unannounced.
-This policy only authorizes drug testing of students who voluntarily choose to participate in intercollegiate athletics of The Alabama College System.
-Any student participating in athletic practice and/or competition at any of the institutions of The Alabama College System will be required to submit to such testing. - 2.
+This policy only authorizes drug testing of students who voluntarily choose to participate in intercollegiate athletics of The Alabama College System, however, drug testing is mandatory for student athletes. - 2.
 The purpose of this policy is to prevent illegal drug usage, to alert student athletes to serious physical, mental, and emotional harm caused by drug abuse, and to maintain an athletic environment consistent with the high standards of the institutions and with the overall development and education of their student athletes.